materialsvirtuallab/matpes/README.md

 ### Models

-We have released a set of MatPES-trained universal machine learning interatomic potentials (UMLIPs) in the [M3GNet], [CHGNet], [TensorNet] architectures in the [MatGL] package.
-For example, you can load the TensorNet UMLIP trained on MatPES PBE 2025.1 as follows:
+We have released a set of MatPES-trained foundation potentials (FPs) in the [M3GNet], [CHGNet], [TensorNet] architectures in the [MatGL] package.
+For example, you can load the TensorNet FP trained on MatPES PBE 2025.1 as
+follows:

 ```python
 import matgl